Helios113/deep_nano/content/authors/admin/_index.md

 ---
 # Display name
-title: Vihar P Georgiev
+title: Vihar Georgiev

 # Full Name (for SEO)
 first_name: Vihar
 last_name: Georgiev

 # Is this the primary user of the site?
-#superuser: primary #false
+superuser: primary #false

 # Role/position
 role: Professor of Nanoelectronics